codeforanchorage/codeacross16/README.md

 ###CourtBot for Anchorage
 Based on [Atlanta project](https://www.codeforamerica.org/focus/safety-justice/courtbot/) Set up the Atlanta version for Anchorage with Atlanta data.
 Up and running and tested by a few lawyers and trying to contact the state CourtView contact for getting a larger data range of data for Anchorage and in CSV instead of PDF.
 Text to 1-907-312-2700 to test.
+IN contact with the CfA SLC team on their Rails version and followed #CourtHack over the weekend.

 ###Trail Counter Data
 [Github Repo](https://github.com/codeforanchorage/anc-trail-counter-data)